gangstasparadise-FA/belier/README.md

 1. Clone or download this repository and place it in your `resources` folder in the FiveM server directory.
 2. Ensure that `ox_doorlock` is installed and properly configured on your server.
 3. Add the resource to your `server.cfg` file:
+4. Configure the script settings in `config.lua` to match your needs (e.g., key bindings, allowed roles).

+## Dependencies:
+- [ox_doorlock](https://github.com/overextended/ox_doorlock) - Required for door locking functionality

+## Usage:
+- To use the battering ram, approach a locked door (managed by `ox_doorlock`) and press the designated key (configured in `config.lua`).
+- The door will play a breaching animation and open after a successful hit.
+- Notifications will be displayed to the player, and sound effects will play during the action.

+## Configuration:
+You can modify the behavior of the script by editing the `config.lua` file.
+Adjust options like:
+- Key bindings for using the ram
+- Effects and sounds
+- Notification messages

+## License:
+This project is licensed under the MIT License.

+[FR]

 # Script de Bélier pour FiveM